 The first stage

 The neck of the womb (cervix) softens up and gradually opens (dilates).
 The softening process may be quite slow and it may be several hours until you're in what midwives call 'established labour'.
 This is usually when the cervix is 4 cm dilated.
-If you go to hospital before labour is established, it may be better to go home than spend hours there unnecessarily.
+The time before this happens is called the latent period.
+If you go to hospital before labour is established (during the latent period), it may be better to go home than spend hours there unnecessarily.
 Try to keep moving about.
-A bath or shower can be relaxing.
+A bath or shower can be relaxing and help with the pain of these early contractions.

-Once labour is established your midwife will check your progress regularly.
-In a woman's first pregnancy established labour may last up to 12 hours.
+Once labour is established your midwife will check your progress regularly, listen to your baby's heartbeat and check your blood pressure.
+In a woman's first pregnancy established labour may last up to 12 hours (rarely more than 18 hours).
 In women who have already had a baby this can take up to 9 hours.
 The first stage ends when the cervix is 10 cm (fully) dilated.
+(This is sometimes also called being fully effaced.)
+You may get the urge to push towards the end of this stage but should avoid it until you know you are fully dilated.
+Your midwife may need to examine you internally to see if this is the case before you start to push.

 Most women are able to be up and about for most of this stage.
 You can drink and have small things to eat.
 As the contractions become more painful you can use relaxation and breathing techniques to cope.
 When this no longer helps you may need to think about pain relief - see below.